 Waiver for Prior Experience

 Trainees will have access to all training materials and will be encouraged to attend all training sessions regardless of prior experience.
-We will require documentation to justify waiving any such hours but will grant prior experience on a limited basis (for example, those with a degree in psychotherapy will not be required to take our core counseling skills course).
-Program costs will not be prorated regardless of waived requirements.
+We will require documentation to justify waiving any such hours but will grant prior experience on a limited basis (for example, those with a degree in psychotherapy will not be required to take our 10-hour core counseling skills course).
+Program costs will not be prorated regardless of waived requirements at this time.

 May 1, 2023 - First enrollment offers sent out**